H4yt4m/CY_Tech_UDC_Master_Thesis_Project/docs/notes/Cheat_Sheet_Markov_Random_Field.md

     - Smoothness term :
         - Derived from prior knowledge about plausible solutions.
     - It is equal to the negative log posterior, up to a constant.
-- The posterior of a given RV $U_i$, with respect to all other RV in the graph, is equal to the posterior with respect to RV in the Markov Blanket of node i (ie. neighbors).
+- The posterior of a given random variable $U_i$, with respect to all other random variables in the graph, is equal to the posterior with respect to random variables in the Markov Blanket of node i (ie. neighbors).
     - Thus, information **propagates** through the graph, thanks to local connections.
 - Conditional independence : ${\displaystyle P(A\mid B,C)=P(A\mid C)}$ ...
 - Maximal clique : Maximal fully connected subset of nodes.